rowenafonseka/pomodoro-app/README.md

 # pomodoro-app

-I created a simple pomodoro counter to practice some vanilla javascript in the DOM.
-This is the first challenge from the Advent of Javascript 2021 Challenges
+I created a simple pomodoro counter from the Advent of Javascript 2021 24 days of Javascript Challenges
 <img width="700" alt="Screen Shot 2022-12-12 at 2 14 20 PM" src="https://user-images.githubusercontent.com/87579758/207133947-7f22a30b-39f3-41d8-b4e8-b0defd284ff7.png">

 You can also edit the timer by clicking the gear button